How to photograph a self-portrait.

 There’s much freedom and convenience that comes with being able to find or construct a scene and throw yourself into it spontaneously, without having to go to the effort of finding the appropriate model and explaining your concept to them, because by then the sun has come out from behind a cloud and your SHOT IS RUINED.

-Also, it’s quite difficult early in your career to phone up a friend and ask them to come round, take their shirt off and lie amongst ant-riddled rocks and dirt while pretending to be dead.
+Also, it’s quite difficult early in your career to phone up a friend and ask them to come round and pose in questionable ways.
 You could employ a model but this will either be costly or you’ll be expected to TFP (trade for print – where an amateur model trades their time for a copy of the photo for their portfolio), but if you’re still learning, what if the shot doesn’t work out?
 That’s why self-portraiture is the easy answer while you’re still experimenting because no one else is invested in the outcome.
 There are mistakes you will invariably make in your career that you’ll want sorted out before you have a client breathing down your neck.